Ricky Martin would be the first to tell you, his vida had its share of loca over the years.

-But while he's been a committed activist for years, advocating for HIV/AIDS patients, working to combat human trafficking, improving education for children in need around the globe, providing aid after natural disasters and much more, the 49-year-old spent most of his life hiding his real self from the world, afraid of how the truth would affect...
+But while he's been a committed activist for years, advocating for HIV/AIDS patients, working to combat human trafficking, improving education for children in need around the globe, providing aid after natural disasters and much more, he spent most of his life hiding his real self from the world, afraid of how the truth would affect...

 Pretty much everything he had going for him.

 "They would say to me, 'If you have a girlfriend, don't say so, because your fans are going to be disappointed.'
 Imagine if it had been a boyfriend!"
 Martin told Vanity Fair Spain in 2012.
 "This is the mentality I grew up with.
 I was onstage with Menudo since I was 12 years old.
 To us, the most successful one was the guy with the most fans.
 If you moved your hips and the girls screamed, you were getting it right.
 Who wouldn't want to be like Elvis or Jim Morrison!"